lazy-media/public/Authentik/Nextcloud/Readme.md

 ## Requirements

-- Make sure you have the App "OpenID Connect user backend" installed on Nextcloud
+- Make sure you have the App `OpenID Connect user backend` installed on Nextcloud

 ## Nextcloud Setup

 - Login to Nextcloud Admin Account
 - Navigate to Apps
-- Install ```OpenID Connect user backend``` if needed
+- Install `OpenID Connect user backend` if needed
-- After installation, Navigate to Administration Settings > OpenID Connect
+- After installation, Navigate to `Administration Settings > OpenID Connect`
 - Add a New Provider by click the Plus Icon
 - Fill out the Form as Follows:
 ```